-Every year on September 9th, International Fetal Alcohol Spectrum Disorder (FASD) Awareness Day is observed.
+Every year on September 9, International Fetal Alcohol Spectrum Disorder (FASD) Awareness Day is observed.
 Proclamations are issued in countries, states, provinces, and towns all around the world and people gather for events to raise awareness about the dangers of drinking during pregnancy and the plight of individuals and families who struggle with FASD.
 The first FASD Day was celebrated on 9/9/99; this day was chosen so that on the ninth day of the ninth month of the year, the world will remember that during the nine months of pregnancy a woman should abstain from alcohol.
-Anytime is a good time to raise awareness about FASD and at Surrey Place we will be releasing a series of “Did You Know” social media cards using our Twitter Account to help raise awareness.
+Anytime is a good time to raise awareness about FASD.
+At Surrey Place, we will be releasing a series of “Did You Know” social media cards using our Twitter account to help raise awareness.

 We are also pleased to share information about our very own Fetal Alcohol Spectrum Disorder Adult Diagnostic Clinic.
 The FASD Adult Diagnostic Clinic provides diagnosis and follow-up treatment for individuals of all ages suspected of having FASD.
 The clinic was established in 2007 and has seen more than 150 individuals.
 The team includes a Service Coordinator, Ph.D.
 Nurse, Physician, Psychologists, Speech Language Pathologist, and Behaviour Therapist.